phonopy/phonopy/_sources/install.rst.txt

 The procedure to setup phonopy is explained in this section.
-It is supposed that phonopy is installed on the recent linux distribution like Ubuntu or Fedora with Python version 2.6 or later.
+It is supposed that phonopy is installed on the recent linux distribution like Ubuntu or Fedora with Python version 2.7 or later.
 Python version 3.4 or later is expected to work.
-Mac OS X users may use conda packages.
-Windows users should use conda packages as well.
+Mac OS X users may use conda (conda-forge channel) packages.
+Windows users should use conda (conda-forge channel) packages as well.

 Prepare the following Python libraries: